modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 ### 5.1 Compression

-Data in a column has less variance than data across rows (less entropy), it can therefore be compressed more efficiently.
-The main gain from compression is reduced I/O, rather than saving disk space.
+Data in a __column__ has __less variance__ than data across rows (less entropy), it can therefore be compressed more efficiently.
+The main __gain__ from compression is __reduced I/O__, rather than saving disk space.
 One must take care to select appropriate compression algorithms where speed of decompression is optimized at the cost of saving disk space.
 Another saving from compression is that some predicates can operate directly on (smaller) compressed data (think of binary comparison for example).

 ### 5.2 Early Materialization, Late Materialization